 Secondly, it is identified by the researcher of this study who has over 7 years of experience in instructing PETs at TDTU that updating GPK is of great importance for them.
 While learning at the university, and after graduating to become high school teachers, PETs face the ongoing need to actively seek and update their GPK to improve their ability to teach.
 However, this has not been included in the curriculum programs.
-The construction of the CLE will strengthen the curriculum in a way that it offers a self-regulated learning environment in which PETs can participate to seek and update their PGK from the beginning of their third year.
-They, therefore, ensure their lifelong learning, which has a great impact on their future career.
+The construction of the CLE will strengthen the curriculum in a way that it offers a self-regulated learning environment in which PETs can participate to seek and update their lifelong learning, which has a great impact on their future career.